Payment Adjustments & Hardship Exceptions

 - 2016 Eligible Professional Hardship application will be available soon.

 - 2015 Eligible Hospital Hardship application deadline was April 1, 2014

 - 2016 Eligible Hospital Hardship application will be available soon.

 Not All Providers Apply for Hardship Exceptions

 Some providers will automatically be granted a hardship exception for 2015.
-CMS will use available information on these providers to determine their hardship exception.
+CMS will use Medicare data on these providers to determine their hardship exception.

 The following providers do not need to submit a hardship application: